Data-driven Control Against False Data Injection Attacks: Preliminaries and Problem Formulation

 where $x(t)\in \mathbb{R}^{n_x}$ is the state, $u(t)\in \mathbb{R}^{n_u}$ is the control input, and $A_{\rm tr}\in\mathbb{R}^{n_x\times n_x}$ and $B_{\rm tr}\in\mathbb{R}^{n_x\times n_u}$ are fixed system matrices.
 The state feedback controller gain matrix $K$ is to be designed.
 In this paper, we make the following standing assumptions. \begin{assumption}[{Controllability}] The pair $(A_{\rm tr}, B_{\rm tr})$ in \eqref{eq:sys:ideal} is unknown but controllable. \end{assumption} \begin{assumption}[Offline data] For some given integer $T\in\mathbb{N}_+$, input-state data $(u_{[0,T - 1]},x_{[0,T]})$ obtained from the open-loop healthy system \eqref{eq:sys:ideal:x}, are available, where the control input signal $u_{[0,T - 1]}$ is persistently exciting of order $n_x + 1$. \end{assumption}

-Assumption \ref{as:2:tre} is very common in the field of data-driven control, as seen in \cite{persis2020data,bisoffi2022data,rotulo2021online,van2020data,qi2023data}.
-To facilitate the subsequent design and analysis in this paper, we introduce the following data matrices associated with the signals $u_{[0,T - 1]}$ and $x_{[0,T]}$:
+Assumption \ref{as:2:tre} is very common in the field of data-driven control, as seen in \cite{persis2020data,bisoffi2022data,rotulo2021online,kang2023minimum}.
+To facilitate the subsequent design and analysis in this paper, we introduce the following data matrices associated with the signals $u_{[0,T - 1]}$ and $x_{[0,T]}$: { }

 Under Assumption \ref{as:2:tre}, it follows from \cite[Corollary 2]{willems2005note} that the rank of $W_0$ satisfies ${\rm rank}(W_0) = n_x + n_u$.
-This condition ensures that any length-$T$ input-state trajectory of the open-loop system \eqref{eq:sys:ideal:x} can be expressed as a linear combination of the columns of matrix $W_0$; that is, $W_0$ contains complete information about the system's dynamics in the sense that the system can be uniquely represented by using these offline data as follows \cite[Theorem 1]{persis2020data}
+This condition ensures that any length-$T$ input-state trajectory of the open-loop system \eqref{eq:sys:ideal:x} can be expressed as a linear combination of the columns of matrix $W_0$; that is, $W_0$ contains complete information about the system's dynamics in the sense that the system can be uniquely represented by using these offline data \cite[Theorem 1]{persis2020data}, i.e., $Z_{\rm tr} := [A_{\rm tr}~B_{\rm tr}]' = (X_1 W_0^{\dag})'$.

 During online operation, we assume that the control input is transmitted over a vulnerable communication channel, e.g. a wireless channel, which is susceptible to FDI attacks.
 As a result, the integrity of the control input can be compromised, leading to adversarial changes in the system's dynamics \eqref{eq:sys:ideal:x}.
 In this context, our objective is to design a stabilizing controller in the form of \eqref{eq:sys:ideal:u} to mitigate the impact of FDI attacks and ensure the closed-loop stability of the resultant FDI-corrupted system.